nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 #### Object

 Object is fundamentally different from all other types defined above.
 It is used to store complex information.
-Object is a collection of `key` and `value` pairs seperated by comma `,`.
-Where key is always a `string`, and `value` can be any data type like number, boolean, string, null, undefined, symbol or object.
+Object is a collection of `key` and `value` pairs seperated by comma `,`, where key is always a `string`, and `value` can be any data type like number, boolean, string, null, undefined, symbol or object.
 Objects are used to store complex data structure.

 ```js
 {